How to Be a Freelance Graphic Designer in 2023: A 10 Step Plan

 Step 8: Create a Referral Network

 There will come a time that every freelancer is maxed out.
-You just can’t take another project because you are busy or need a little time off.
+You just can’t take on another project because you are busy or need a little time off.
 And that’s OK.

 Refer clients to other graphic designers that you trust.
 Creating a referral network that you can send clients to establishes your reputation and can work reciprocally when other freelancers refer clients back to you.
 Only send clients to other designers that you trust.

 Have a conversation with designers that you might send clients to.
 These might be others that you work with regularly (or even contract work with) or designers from your extended network.
 Make sure they know you may send work their way.
 (It’s good for business in the long run.)

 While it is good to have a mix of clients and projects, some freelancers can benefit from specialization.
-Do you do something that there’s a strong demand for and not a lot of people to meet it?
+Do you do something that there’s a strong demand for and not a lot of people meet it?
 Specialization might be the key.

 Before you jump into a niche market, do your homework.
 Is there enough work to support your business?
 Can you work efficiently in this area?
 Will you be satisfied with one line of design work?
 Is there a demand for the product, service, or design technique you are specializing in?